-- More than 90 minutes in length - Frequency is more than once a year - Depth of content extends beyond being introductory in nature - The speaker receives a fee for giving the presentation - The public is charged a registration fee to attend (other than to offset direct costs) - The presentation is a live webinar, or is a video-recorded presentation shared in any manner
+- More than 90 minutes in length - Frequency is more than once a year - Depth of content extends beyond being introductory in nature - The speaker receives a fee for giving the presentation - The public is charged a registration fee to attend (other than to offset direct costs) - The presentation is a live webinar, or is a video-recorded presentation shared in any manner - No online training is permitted as this ultimately broadens the 25 mile radius

 Direct training to the public about TSP's broad-based Social Thinking Methodology is not permitted.
 Only members of the Social Thinking Training and Speakers' Collaborative are permitted to give training sessions to the general public on using or implementing the methodology.
 These people are licensed and approved to teach Social Thinking and are personally mentored by Michelle Garcia Winner and Pamela Crooke on an on-going basis so they can impart the most current thought on teaching the methodology with fidelity.
 These same conditions apply to doing presentations or trainings on The Zones of Regulation.
-Contact Leah Kuypers (www.zonesofregulation.com) about presentations, webinars, etc. she can provide.
+Contact Leah Kuypers (www.zonesofregulation.com) about presentations, webinars, etc., she can provide.